- Your Guide to Choosing the Right Business Structure for 2019

 You should also keep in mind that there are ways to get around personal tax liability, depending on what form your business takes.
 It depends on what your goals are and what would best suit your company’s needs.

-Cost of Formation and Administration
+Cost of Business Formation and Administration

 While there are definite benefits to corporations (like reduced personal risk and better tax benefits) the unfortunate reality is that corporations cost more to form and maintain.